sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 The container is running using local image, started by docker command.<br/>

-This state is reachable in three ways:
-   * From INIT state, upon `systemctl start`, if set_owner = local or {set_owner = local && fallback_to_local)
+This state is reached from INIT state, upon `systemctl start`, if set_owner = local or {set_owner = kube && fallback_to_local)
-   * From KUBE_RUNNING, if set_owner is set to "local"
-   * From KUBE_READY, if set_owner is set to "local"

-The feature remains in this state until either of the  following occurs.
+The feature remains in this state until `systemctl stop` action is performed.
-   * `systemctl stop` takes back to INIT state
-   * The set_owner == kube and kube is deploying the image, which takes it to 'KUBE_RUNNING' state

 ####  state KUBE_READY
 ***Semi-stable*** state<br/><br/>
 system state = up